top of page

 Argan fruit

-The laborious argan oil production process as shown, and I can attest that this is not a show.
+The laborious argan oil production process as shown, and I can attest that this is not a demonstration show.
 Argan oil is such a cultural stamp for Morocco that it got itself inscribed in the UNESCO ICH.

 Oil extraction